Reverberation: Absorption coefficient

 The absorption coefficient of a material is a number between 0 and 1 which indicates the proportion of sound which is absorbed by the surface compared to the proportion which is reflected back to the room.
 A large, fully open window would offer no reflection as any sound reaching it would pass straight out and no sound would be reflected.
 This would have an absorption coefficient of 1.
 Conversely, a thick, smooth painted concrete ceiling would be the acoustic equivalent of a mirror and have an absorption coefficient very close to 0.

 In music

 The Atlantic described reverberation as "arguably the oldest and most universal sound effect in music", used in music as early as 10th-century plainsong.
-Composers including Bach wrote music to exploit the acoustics of certain buildings.
 Gregorian chant may have developed in response to the long reverberation time of cathedrals, limiting the number of notes that could be sung before blending chaotically.

 Artificial reverberation is applied to sound using reverb effects.
 These simulate reverb through means including echo chambers, vibrations sent through metal, and digital processing.